 Use safety devices, such as grab bars and handrails, throughout the house.
-Although we usually see them only in the bathroom, grab bars and handrails can be used anywhere they are needed in the house: in the kitchen, by the front door, in the bedroom, down the hallway, etc. Read About The Different Types Of Grab Bars Available.
+Although we usually see them only in the bathroom, grab rails and handrails can be used anywhere they are needed in the house: in the kitchen, by the front door, in the bedroom, down the hallway, etc. Read About The Different Types Of Grab Bars Available.

 Raised toilet seats, shower chairs and transfer benches are more tools that you can use to help minimize your senior’s fall risk.
 Read About The Different Types Of Toilet Seats Available.

 Lights are a device most seniors and caregivers rarely think about adding to the home, but they can be an inexpensive and easy way to make it safer, for everyone.
 You can use plug in lights or battery powered lights, or a combination of both because there can never be too many lights!
 Place them everywhere, but especially in those areas that are used at night time.
 For example, the path from the bed to the bathroom, or the pathway to and from the kitchen, etc.